MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/basic-pricing.md

 By default, a project contract always gets a copy of the master sales price list instead of direct link to it.
 This is so that price agreements made with a customer for a Statement of Work (SOW) are not subject to change if the master price list is changed.

 On a quote, however, you have the option of using a master price list or creating a copy and editing it to create a custom price list that only applies to this quote.
-To do this, choose **Create custom pricing** to create a new price list that is specific to the quote.
+To do this, on the **Quote** page, choose **Create custom pricing** to create a new price list that is specific to the quote.
 You can access the deal-specific project price list only from the quote.

 When you create a custom project price list, only the project components of the price list are copied.
 That is, a new price list created as a copy of the existing project price list attached on the quote, and this new price list only has related role prices and transaction category prices.